 - Google Translate integration

-So you’ve seen how Foliate looks, how it works, and how its nifty features might help you get more from your desktop reading — but how do you install the dang thing?!
+You’ve seen how Foliate looks, how it works, and how its nifty crop of features can help you read like a pro from the Linux desktop reading — but how do you install it?!

 Well, you have a few choices.